awsdocs/iam-user-guide/doc_source/console_account-alias.md

 # Your AWS Account ID and Its Alias<a name="console_account-alias"></a>

-An account alias substitutes for an account ID in the web address for your account\.
-You can create and manage an account alias from the AWS Management Console, AWS CLI, or AWS API\.
+To sign in to an AWS account as an IAM user, you must have an account alias or an account ID for the AWS account\.
+If you are signed in to the AWS Management Console or have configured the AWS CLI or an AWS SDK with your account credentials, you can find the account alias or account ID for the AWS account\.
+If you cannot sign in, ask your administrator for the information that you need to sign in\.

 **Topics**
 + [Finding Your AWS Account ID](#FindingYourAWSId)